abshilpa/LLM---Sentiment-Analysis/README.md

 <img width="422" height="180" alt="image" src="https://github.com/user-attachments/assets/f82a7764-41c5-4e55-8c82-d04af5203abc" />

+Voice of the Customer (VOC)
-In this project, I built a sentiment analysis model using the pre-trained transformer bert-base-uncased.
-My goal was to extract the Voice of the Customer (VOC) from Amazon product reviews capturing what users are really saying about a product’s performance, cost, and usability.
-VOC is vital in customer experience management and helps drive product improvements, making it a meaningful real-world application of NLP.
+This project is focused on capturing the Voice of the Customer (VOC) by analyzing Amazon product reviews.
+VOC involves understanding what customers truly express about a product’s performance, usability, and cost.
+By analyzing this feedback, I aimed to extract both functional and non-functional insights that can help drive product improvements.

-To tackle this, I fine-tuned BERT to classify reviews into Negative 😠, Neutral 😐, and Positive sentiment 😊, using the star ratings provided by customers.
-Since BERT understands word meaning in full context by reading text bidirectionally, it is well-suited for interpreting real-world customer opinions.
+Project Overview
+I fine-tuned a pre-trained bert-base-uncased transformer model to classify Amazon reviews into three sentiment classes:

+Negative 😠

+Neutral 😐

+Positive 😊

+The goal was to extract useful insights from customer reviews to support better product decisions and enhance user experience.

 What I Did